I have an illness. It’s called I can’t leave well enough alone.

 I think this looks very Pottery-ish and Barn-like but without the Pottery-esque and Barn-style pricing.

-The candlesticks were from Salvation Army last fall for a buck each.
+The candlesticks were from the Salvation Army last fall for a buck each.

 The cute little pumpkins I have had for over 10 years, not sure where I got them.